thomassnielsen/SwiftyJSONAPI/README.md

 # SwiftyJSONAPI
-JSONAPI document parsing and serializing in swift.
+JSONAPI document representation and serializing in Swift.

 # Project status
 Just begun.
 Work in progress.
 Do not use in production.
 Everything might and probably will change.

 # Goal
 Making a framework that can represent JSONAPI documents, resources and relationships as native swift objects.
 This framework is intended to be a starting point for other frameworks and libraries that supply features such as networking and Core Data bridging.

 # Contributing